 - The character is meant to be attractive, but wholesomeness is their most appealing trait.
 Going against this, though momentarily enticing, will ruin the appeal of the character.

 - Sometimes it's better when certain aspects of a character's beauty are left to the imagination.

 - The writers genuinely find no sex appeal in the character.

 - The character is the lead character, the one we are supposed to sympathize with, and we are meant to know it quickly.
-Having the Token Wholesome take this role is older than The Hays Code and codes like it, but became entrenched during that era.
+Having the Token Wholesome take this role is older than The Hays Code and codes like it but became entrenched during that era.
 On the other hand, Pure Is Not Good, and just because a character dresses more conservatively does not in of itself have to mean that she's the good girl.

-is almost always this trope.
+The Final Girl is almost always this trope.

 - Saboru in .hack wears a loose-fitting green maid's outfit, covering most of her body, including some cloth around her hair.
 She doesn't wear the battle bikini, nor the stockings that the others wear. her player is a male, but the PC body came from another woman who fits the description of Stripperiffic.